 Casco Viejo

 Strolling through the winding lanes of Vitoria’s old quarter is a day out in itself.
-Prepare for pure sensory overload – thanks to an impressive collection of murals soaring high above the streetscape.
+Thanks to an impressive collection of murals soaring high above the streetscape, prepare for pure sensory overload.
 However, make sure to allow time for visiting the numerous pintxo bars dotted around the old town—the perfect end to the perfect day.